BotBuilderCommunity/botbuilder-community-dotnet/libraries/Bot.Builder.Community.Adapters.ActionsSDK/README.md

 1. If you haven't already, [install the gactions CLI tool](https://developers.google.com/assistant/conversational/quickstart#install_the_gactions_command-line_tool).

+2. If you haven't already, Download a copy of this repository.

-2. Navigate to action/settings/settings.yaml, and replace <YOUR PROJECT ID> with your project ID.
+3. Navigate to botbuilder-community-dotnet/libraries/Bot.Builder.Community.Adapters.ActionsSDK/action/settings/settings.yaml, and replace <YOUR PROJECT ID> with your project ID.
 You can find your project id by navigating to **Project settings** from the menu in the top right hand of the Google Actions Console.

 ![Project settings menu](/libraries/Bot.Builder.Community.Adapters.ActionsSDK/media/actions-sdk-select-project-settings.PNG?raw=true)

-3. Open a command prompt and change the directory to the action/ directory.
+4. Open a command prompt and change the directory to the botbuilder-community-dotnet/libraries/Bot.Builder.Community.Adapters.ActionsSDK/action/ directory.

-4. Run 'gactions login' to login and follow the instructions to login to your account.
+5. Run 'gactions login' to login and follow the instructions to login to your account.

-5. Run 'gactions push' to push local settings to your project.
+6. Run 'gactions push' to push local settings to your project.

-6. Run 'gactions deploy preview' to deploy your project (including the locally defined scenes etc).
+7. Run 'gactions deploy preview' to deploy your project (including the locally defined scenes etc).

-7. Finally, navigate back to your project within the Google Actions Console.
+8. Finally, navigate back to your project within the Google Actions Console.
 You will see that the display name has been updated to 'Bot Framework Sample'.
 Change this to a display name of your choice.
 This will also be your invocation name, which is the name used by users when they invoke your action.

 ### Wiring up the Actions SDK adapter in your bot